 The service allows P2P traffic on all of their servers, so you can pick whichever is the closest to get the best speeds.
 We detected no speed throttling during our tests, so it will be fine even for larger downloads.

 SOCKS5 is included in your subscription, so you can set it up directly on your torrent client.
 That way, you’ll be trading privacy for speed, but if that’s the route you want to take, you can.
+Your torrenting activity will still be hidden from the Internet provider, but not encrypted.

 Mullvad also supports split tunneling on its Android and Linux applications.
 With it, it’s possible to add an exclusion for your browser if you want to get the local version of websites when you’re torrenting.